chromy/die/README.md

 Testing
 -------
 You'll need [roundup](https://github.com/bmizerany/roundup)
+If you use Homebrew:
 ```bash
 $ brew install roundup
 ```
-If you are have Homebrew otherwise look at the [install guide](https://github.com/bmizerany/roundup/blob/master/INSTALLING#files)
+Otherwise take a look at the [install guide](https://github.com/bmizerany/roundup/blob/master/INSTALLING#files).

 Then run the tests with:
 ```bash